mcsdevrbx/roda-docs/docs/pages/project-settings.md

   <p>- create a ModuleScript in Studio to serve as the data file (source file).</p>
   <p>- Name the ModuleScript as you like.</p>
   <p>- Then click the + button in the 'Data File Configs' section. </p>
-  <p>- And finally select the data file configuration and (with the ModuleScript selected in Explorer) click 'Pick' to set the path to the selceted file.</p>
+  <p>- And finally select the data file configuration and (with the ModuleScript selected in Explorer) click 'Pick' to set the path to the selected file.</p>
 </div>

 !!! note "Important Notes"